-Act No. 201X
+Act No. 4 of

-"actuarial work" means the work of an actuary within the field of actuarial practice and includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation;

-"adverse scenario" means a scenario of adverse, but plausible, assumptions about matters to which the financial condition of an insurer is sensitive:

-"base scenario" means a realistic set of assumptions used to forecast the financial position of an insurer over a projection period;

-"effective date" means the date of the annual balance sheet of an insurer submitted to the Inspector pursuant to section 145(1) of the Act, and any other date specified by the Inspector;

-"financial condition" means the prospective ability of an insurer at a particular date to meet its future obligations to policyholders and those to whom it owes benefits;
+- "actuarial work" means the work of an actuary within the field of actuarial practice and includes acquisition of knowledge of the circumstances of the case, obtaining sufficient and reliable data, selection of assumptions and methods, calculations and examination of the reasonableness of their result, use of other persons' work, formulation of opinion and advice, reporting, and documentation; - "adverse scenario" means a scenario of adverse, but plausible, assumptions about matters to which the financial condition of an insurer is sensitive; - "base scenario" means a realistic set of assumptions used to forecast the financial position of an insurer over a projection period; - "effective date" means the date of the annual balance sheet of an insurer submitted to the Inspector pursuant to section 145(1) of the Act, and such other date specified by the Inspector as the circumstances may require; - "financial condition" means the prospective ability of an insurer at a particular date to meet its future obligations to policyholders and those to whom it owes benefits; - "financial position" means the financial state of an insurer as reflected by the amount, nature, and composition of its assets, liabilities, and equity at a particular date.

-"financial position" means the financial state of an insurer as reflected by the amount, nature, and composition of its assets, liabilities, and equity at a particular date. "net tier 1 ratio" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 201X;
+"net tier 1 ratio" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 2020;

-"projection period" means:
+"projection period" means-

-- a) in the case of an insurer carrying on general insurance business, a period of no less than two years into the future from the effective date; - b) in the case of an insurer carrying on long-term insurance business, a period of no less than four years into the future from the effective date.

-"regulatory capital ratio" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 201X;

-"regulatory capital required" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 201X;

-"standards of accepted actuarial practice" means the actuarial standards as specified by the Inspector in respect of the application of these Regulations; and

-"unviable financial condition scenario" means scenarios and circumstances when, at any stage during the projection period, its regulatory capital ratio is less than one hundred percent or its net tier 1 ratio is less than seventy percent.
+- (a) in the case of an insurer carrying on general insurance business, a period of no less than two years into the future from the effective date; - (b) in the case of an insurer carrying on long-term insurance business, a period of no less than four years into the future from the effective date. - "regulatory capital ratio" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 2020; - "regulatory capital required" has the meaning assigned to it in the Insurance (Capital Adequacy) Regulations 2020; - "standards of accepted actuarial practice" means the standards of the Caribbean Actuarial Association and any other actuarial standards, as specified by the Inspector, in respect of the application of these Regulations; and - "unviable financial condition scenario" means scenarios and circumstances when, at any stage during the projection period, its regulatory capital ratio is less than one hundred percent or its net tier 1 ratio is less than seventy percent.